RG-O/YoutubeOverCommercials/companion-app/README.md

 ### Option 1: Install from exe

-Download the latest Advanced Logo Analyzer release from the [Releases tab](https://github.com/RG-O/YoutubeOverCommercials/releases) and install the application.
-After installation, run it and it will appear in your system tray.
+Download the latest Advanced Logo Analyzer release from the [Releases tab](https://github.com/RG-O/YoutubeOverCommercials/releases) and run to install the application.
+After installation, run the application and it will appear in your system tray.

 ### Option 2 (Advanced): Run from Python